GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 Apply topup correction
 #### 4. Brain extraction: using fsl bet command
 ### Step2: edit the extracted brain using fsleyes editing tool
-    (optional) For the mouse data, the PCNN3d might do better job than `fsl bet` function in Step 1.
+    (Optional) For the mouse data, the PCNN3d might do better job than `fsl bet` function in Step 1.
                One can run PCNN3d in Matlab for the mouse brain preprocessing.
 Then you can pick the best extrated brain for manual editing.
 ### Step3: run "PreprocessingScript_step2.sh"

 ## III.
 Data Folder